React Pages & Server Prefetch

 }

-props.rs runs on the server, so it could call core::todos::list directly.
+prefetch.rs runs on the server, so it could call core::todos::list directly.
 It calls the handler instead, on purpose: the seed is a cache entry keyed by URL — it impersonates a response from GET /api/todos, and the client will refetch that endpoint later and overwrite it.
 The wire shape (the DTO mapping, serde casing, the response envelope) belongs to the HTTP adapter, so producing a cache entry for that endpoint has to go through the adapter — or risk drifting from it and flickering from seed-shape to handler-shape on the first refetch.
 With a thin handler, calling it costs exactly one DTO mapping more than calling the service, and that mapping is the part the seed can't safely skip.

 End-to-end type safety